adalton/apue3/Chapter04/Readme.md

    `core` and `core.copy` have different access permissions.
 If the umask value didn’t change between the creation of the two files, explain how the difference could have occurred.

+   When a core dump occurs, the kernel writes the core file, not the process.
+   The kernel may not respect the process' umask when writing the core file.
+   The copy was created by a userspace process, and hence, respected the umask.

 8. When running the program in Figure 4.16, we check the available disk space with the `df(1)` command.
 Why didn’t we use the `du(1)` command?